When it comes to real estate disclosures, it’s important to be as transparent as possible with both buyers and sellers.

-Most real estate lawsuits occur because of non-disclosure.
+The majority of real estate lawsuits are the result of non-disclosure.

 - Issues with the land, such as drainage, bad soil, and potential for flooding.
 Bad soil can limit building and low-lying areas can be prone to flooding and water damage.